katanuska/movie-explorer/README.md

 # Movie Explorer

-This app is a simplified version designed to let users browse through a catalogue of movies and save their personal favourites.
+This app is a simplified version designed to let users browse through a catalogue of movies and save their personal favorites.

 ## Run application